Noru-Kang/Noru-Kang.github.io/_posts/2025-08-28-survey-optimization-methods-machine-learning.md

     The development of optimization brings a lot of contributions to the progress of machine learning.
 However, there are still many challenges and open problems for optimization problems in machine learning.

-    1. How to improve optimization performance with insufficient data in deep neural networks is a tricky problem…
+    1. How to improve optimization performance with insufficient data in deep neural networks is a tricky problem...
-    2. For sequential models, the samples are often truncated by batches when the sequence is too long, which will cause deviation…
+    2. For sequential models, the samples are often truncated by batches when the sequence is too long, which will cause deviation...
-    3. The stochastic variational inference is graceful and practical, and it is probably a good choice to develop methods of applying high-order gradient information…
+    3. The stochastic variational inference is graceful and practical, and it is probably a good choice to develop methods of applying high-order gradient information...
-    4. It may be a great idea to introduce the stochastic technique to the conjugate gradient method to obtain an elegant and powerful optimization algorithm…
+    4. It may be a great idea to introduce the stochastic technique to the conjugate gradient method to obtain an elegant and powerful optimization algorithm...

     The purpose of this paper is to summarize and analyze classical and modern optimization methods from a machine learning perspective.
-Firstly, we describe the theoretical basis… Then we describe the applications… Finally, we discuss some challenges and open problems…
+Firstly, we describe the theoretical basis...
+Then we describe the applications...
+Finally, we discuss some challenges and open problems...

 ---